-Do I have the right to claim compensation against the NHS?
+Do I have the right to claim compensation against the NHS / sue the NHS?

 If you have endured an unacceptable standard of care and been injured as a result, you may be entitled to claim compensation.
 It is not enough that you received negligent care if your health was not adversely affected, nor is it sufficient to be injured if you are unable to prove it was directly linked to negligence.

-Is there a time limit for making a NHS negligence claim?
+Is there a time limit for suing the NHS?

-A medical negligence claim must be raised within three years of the event or, if you were under 18 at the time, by your 21st birthday.
-Expert legal advice is always to talk to a medical negligence solicitor at the earliest opportunity, even if you are still physically recovering.
+A NHS claim must be raised within three years of the event or, if you were under 18 at the time, by your 21st birthday.
+Expert legal advice is always to talk to a solicitor with NHS negligence experience at the earliest opportunity, even if you are still physically recovering.
 We can help you access the rehabilitative support you need and can potentially secure an interim payment if the other party acknowledges liability but your claim is taking a long time to process and you need urgent financial support.